DAMEDIC/fhir-toolbox-go/README.md

 Everything part of the FHIR specification is in scope of this project.
 However, we (DAMEDIC) do not strive for feature-completion.
-Instead we will only implemented what we need for building our products.
+Instead we will only implement what we need for building our products.
 See [Contribution](#contribution) below.

 ## Contribution

 We are happy to accept contributions.
 Bugfixes are always welcomed.
-For more complex features we appreciate commitment to maintain the contributed sources as unmaintained/dead code eventually becomes a burden.
+For more complex features we appreciate commitment to maintain the contributed sources.